 mæ was appointed following a framework competition to design this 43 unit residential scheme for East Thames Group, comprising a mix tenure of social rented and shared ownership units.
-The scheme is currently under construction.

 The scheme is an estate regeneration replacing a series of unpopular 1970’s buildings.
 The units have been designed to the generous space standards of the East Thames Housing Design Guide, Lifetime Homes (July 2010 revision) and aim to achieve Code for Sustainable Homes Level 4.
 Ten percent of units are designed for wheelchair users.